rancher/fleet-docs/docs/tut-deployment.md

 An example using Helm.
 We are deploying the <a href="https://github.com/rancher/fleet-examples/tree/master/multi-cluster/helm">helm example</a> and customizing it per target cluster

-The repository contains a helm chart and an optional `fleet.yaml` to configure the deployment.
+The repository contains a helm chart and a `fleet.yaml` to configure the deployment.
 The `fleet.yaml` is used to configure different deployment options, depending on the cluster's labels:

 ```yaml title="fleet.yaml"
 namespace: fleet-mc-helm-example